zhouyl/flowblade/docs/components/forms/floating-textarea.md

 # FloatingTextarea

 FloatingTextarea component for creating a textarea with a floating label.
 The label floats above the textarea when focused or when it has content.
+Perfect for comments, messages, and multi-line text input.

 ## Basic Usage